 Rules governing the order types you can place also vary among brokers.
 However, most brokers currently accept limit orders during extended-hours trading to protect against price volatility.
 A limit order simply lays the maximum price you’re willing to pay for a buy order or the minimum price you can accept for a sell order, otherwise, your trade won’t go through.
 Stop orders and other more complex orders are not accepted in the extended hours trading session.

-Be sure to read your brokerage’s after-hours trading policies and fine print to understand your permissions and restrictions.
+Make sure to read your brokerage’s after-hours trading policies and fine print to understand your permissions and restrictions.

 Risk of Trading After Hours

 After-hours trading is just as risky as it may be lucrative.
 While many investment opportunities come with extended hours trading, you should consider these risks before joining the after-hours bandwagon:

 - Lack of liquidity.
 The ability to convert stock into cash is a crucial aspect of trading and it depends on the existence of buyers and sellers.
 During after-hours, you can expect less trading volume for some stocks, which makes it difficult to execute some trades.
 Some stocks may not trade entirely during this session.
 This is unlike during regular trading hours when buyers and sellers of most stocks fiercely compete on prices to attract trading interest.